+TBC on appointment of principal contractor.

 37. Please confirm that all of the GLA's 'highly recommended' measures from the SPG document relative to the level of dust impact risk identified in question 36 have been addressed by completing the GLA mitigation measures checklist.

+TBC on appointment of principal contractor.

-9 38.
-Please confirm the number of real-time dust monitors to be used on-site.
+38. Please confirm the number of real-time dust monitors to be used on-site.